jassyo/CapStone-NTI-project/README.md

  - Yangon: Records the highest sales volume across all branches.
 Insight: Prioritize investment in Yangon to maintain its top performance.
 ________________________________________
-4. Recommendations:
+### 4. Recommendations:
-1. Branch-Specific Strategies:
+#### 1. Branch-Specific Strategies:
-o	Mandalay: Launch promotional campaigns targeting key demographics to increase foot traffic and sales. o	Yangon: Continue to maintain and grow sales in top product lines while promoting less popular categories like Health and beauty. o	Naypyitaw: Introduce new product lines or promote offerings to stimulate growth.
+ - Mandalay: Launch promotional campaigns targeting key demographics to increase foot traffic and sales.
+ - Yangon: Continue to maintain and grow sales in top product lines while promoting less popular categories like Health and beauty.
+ - Naypyitaw: Introduce new product lines or promote offerings to stimulate growth.

-2. Targeted Marketing Campaigns: o	Use gender-based marketing to promote Electronic Accessories to men and Fashion Accessories to women. o	Launch member loyalty programs to incentivize repeat purchases and higher transaction values.
+#### 2. Targeted Marketing Campaigns:
+ - Use gender-based marketing to promote Electronic Accessories to men and Fashion Accessories to women.
+ - Launch member loyalty programs to incentivize repeat purchases and higher transaction values.
-3. Improve Customer Satisfaction: o	Further promote Ewallet payments due to its positive impact on customer satisfaction. o	Address lower-rated experiences in certain branches by providing more staff during peak hours to improve customer service.
+ - Improve Customer Satisfaction:
+ - Further promote Ewallet payments due to its positive impact on customer satisfaction.
+ - Address lower-rated experiences in certain branches by providing more staff during peak hours to improve customer service.

-4. Time-Based Promotions:
+#### 4. Time-Based Promotions:
-o	Implement weekend-specific promotions and lunchtime offers to capitalize on peak sales hours. o	Offer discounts during weekday lulls to drive traffic and even out sales fluctuations. o	Bundling offers for underperforming products or discount it to improve sales and ATV.
+ - Implement weekend-specific promotions and lunchtime offers to capitalize on peak sales hours.
+ - Offer discounts during weekday lulls to drive traffic and even out sales fluctuations.
+ - Bundling offers for underperforming products or discount it to improve sales and ATV.